danieltamming/danieltamming.github.io/index.md

 # Daniel Tamming's Data Science Portfolio
-This site is a collection of technical projects that I've worked on in the last couple years.
+This webpage contains a collection of technical projects that I've worked on in the last couple years.
 Project use cases range from the practical (a transit routing algorithm, a traffic congestion predictor) to the entertaining (a Messenger [chatbot](https://www.messenger.com/t/102447081166159) that talk like a hockey player in a post-game interview), and everything in between.

 I've organized this page into the following sections:
 1. Research